akw0088/altEngine/readme.md

 ## Synopsis

-altEngine2 is my 3d engine, it loads quake3 BSP maps and renders them in OpenGL 4.4
+altEngine2 is my 3d engine, it loads quake3 BSP maps and renders them in OpenGL 4.4.
+It also supports D3D9, D3D11, and software rendering.
+Oculus should render, but not head tracking / touch tracking, Vulkan will only render the menu background and needs work (rendering only a single vertex buffer, once multiples work everything should render, havent messed with it in a while and back when I did the driver support was very spotty (works on one machine, not the other, changes to fix the other made the first stop working etc)

 ## Download